moosichu/presentation-crest-underwater/presentation.md

 ::: notes

-Render a skirt - ocean has to render fog again in back faces and match skirt exactly.
+Render a curtain - ocean has to render fog again in back faces and match curtain exactly.

 :::